padahkim/DM/README.md

 ## 🛠️ Technologies

-This project leverages modern technologies to provide a seamless experience:
+DM leverages modern technologies to ensure efficiency, scalability, and an intuitive development process:

-- **Frontend**: React, D3.js for interactive charts
-- **Backend**: Node.js, Python for predictive modeling
+### **Why Next.js?**

+Next.js is a versatile full-stack framework, making it an excellent choice for DM:

+- **Server-Side Rendering (SSR)**: Ensures fast load times and better SEO for financial data.
+- **API Routes**: Integrates backend APIs seamlessly with the frontend.
+- **Static Site Generation (SSG)**: Allows for pre-rendered content where applicable.
+- **Developer Productivity**: Combines React's flexibility with backend capabilities, reducing complexity.

+### **Why Supabase?**

+Supabase is a managed backend-as-a-service (BaaS) that simplifies database management and API integration:

+- **PostgreSQL-Based**: Reliable and powerful for handling structured data like dividends and cash flow.
+- **Ease of Use**: Simple setup and management through an intuitive dashboard.
+- **Built-In Authentication**: Secure user management out of the box.
+- **Real-Time Capabilities**: Automatic synchronization of real-time data, perfect for dynamic dashboards.
+- **Free Tier**: Suitable for small to medium-sized projects during development.

+---

+### Technology Stack Overview

+- **Frontend & Backend**: [Next.js](https://nextjs.org/) for full-stack capabilities
-- **Database**: PostgreSQL for secure and efficient data storage
+- **Database**: [Supabase](https://supabase.com/) for managed PostgreSQL and real-time data sync
+- **Data Visualization**: D3.js, React Chart Libraries
-- **Hosting**: AWS / Vercel for robust deployment
+- **Hosting**: Vercel for optimized deployment of Next.js apps

 ---